 Of the 672 entities, 586 usable surveys were returned.
 Twenty-four were eliminated due to survey or data entry error by the surveyed library.
 Of the 586, 480 (82 percent) agreed they served a linguistically isolated market.

 The study was funded by the 2006 World Book Goal Award and supported by the ALA Office for Research & Statistics, Office for Literacy and Outreach Services, Office for Diversity and Public Programs Office.
-Principal Investigators for the study were Dr. Christie M. Koontz, GeoLib Program, Florida State University (Tallahassee) and Dean Jue, independent consultant to the GeoLib Program.
+Principal Investigators for the study were Dr. Christie M. Koontz, GeoLib Program, Florida State University (Tallahassee) and Dean Jue, an independent consultant to the GeoLib Program.

 A Report by the ALA Office for Research and Statistics